 Qantas Airways Opens New First Class Lounges

-"The services offered in our new lounges are equal to those found in the world's best five star hotels and restaurants," said Wally R. Mariani.
-"For example, a full concierge service can help customers book a restaurant in any city around the world or get tickets to the latest Broadway musical," he added.
+"The services offered in our new lounges will be equal to those found in the world's best five star hotels and restaurants," said Wally R. Mariani.
+"For example, a full concierge service will help customers book a restaurant in any city around the world or get tickets to the latest Broadway musical," he added.

 Features of the Sydney lounge include: